FairGame Trading Down 1.5% Over Last 7 Days (FAIR)

-FairGame (FAIR) traded 0.4% higher against the US dollar during the twenty-four hour period ending at 22:00 PM ET on September 8th.
-One FairGame coin can currently be purchased for approximately $0.0010 or 0.00000005 BTC on major cryptocurrency exchanges.
-Over the last week, FairGame has traded 1.5% lower against the US dollar.
-FairGame has a market cap of $935,133.08 and $369,589.00 worth of FairGame was traded on exchanges in the last 24 hours.
+FairGame (FAIR) traded 5.8% lower against the dollar during the 24 hour period ending at 11:00 AM ET on September 14th.
+FairGame has a market capitalization of $911,434.20 and $301,976.00 worth of FairGame was traded on exchanges in the last day.
+One FairGame coin can currently be purchased for approximately $0.0009 or 0.00000005 BTC on popular cryptocurrency exchanges.
+Over the last seven days, FairGame has traded 1.5% lower against the dollar.

 - FairCoin (FAIR) traded flat against the dollar and now trades at $0.0081 or 0.00000025 BTC.